 When you first download the NHS COVID-19 app, you’ll be asked to enter your postcode district, which is the first part of your postcode.
 If your postcode district covers more than one local authority area, the app will ask you which local authority you live in.
 This is so the app can give you the most accurate information for your area’s risk level.
 Read more about why we ask for your postcode district or local authority.

-Last test result taken
+Last applicable test result

 If you have booked a coronavirus (COVID-19) test through the app, or linked your test result, the date you received your result will be shown here, and whether it was positive or negative.
 This information helps the self-isolation countdown timer to work.
 Read more about how the app calculates how long you need to self-isolate.